jimzord12/ieeextreme-practise/README.md

 # What is this Repository about?

-This repository contains solutions for Conding Challenges from [CS Academy](https://csacademy.com/ieeextreme-practice).
-The solutions are implemented in Typescript and each soluting contains simple Unit Tests and Benchmarks (Execution Speed + Memory Usage).
+This repository contains solutions for Coding Challenges from [CS Academy](https://csacademy.com/ieeextreme-practice).
+The solutions are implemented in **Typescript**.

 # How to use this Repository